-The ideal candidate for the Putnam Scholars Program (PSP) is an early career faculty member on the path to independence as a researcher, educator, or evaluator of health communication who would like additional support provided by a formalized mentor-mentee relationship, a community of like-minded scholars for inspiration and collaboration, professional networking, and financial support for attending ACH-affiliated activities.
-Candidates should be progressing toward a career related to health communication, which could include research focused on health communication, health communication education or skills training, dissemination of health communication ideas or products in related fields.
-As the PSP is designed to help candidates grow their skills in communication and health care, applicants should have a basic familiarity with health communication research, education, evaluation, or dissemination.
+The ideal candidate for the Putnam Scholars Program (PSP) is an early career faculty member on the path to independence as a researcher, educator, or evaluator of health communication.
+Putnam Scholars gain additional support provided by a formalized mentor-mentee relationship, a community of like-minded scholars for inspiration and collaboration, professional networking, and financial support for attending ACH-affiliated activities.
+Candidates should be progressing toward a career related to health communication; this could include research focused on health communication, health communication education or skills training, dissemination of health communication ideas or products in related fields.
+As the PSP is designed to help candidates grow as scholars of communication in health care, applicants should have a familiarity with health communication research, education, evaluation, or dissemination.

 Career stages of applicants

 This program encourages early-career faculty who show potential for conducting high-quality research, education, or evaluation in communication as evidenced by publications or scholarly presentations.
 Eligible applicants are members of the ACH/EACH community and show promise as future leaders in the field of health communication.